 Murray has completed improvements to its downtown area as a result of its Downtown Master Plan.
 The improvements center around the Courthouse Square, the area mostly associated with downtown Murray.
 The momentum needs to be continued in adjacent properties through rehabilitation and expansion of existing structures, the construction of new structures on vacant lots, and redevelopment of underutilized lots.
 As Murray continues to grow in the future, a downtown expansion could result from this focus.
 Where possible, the City of Murray will partner with the private sector to continue to enhance the downtown.
-Examples of partnering might include purchasing lots and buildings for redevelopment, development incentives, design assistance for innovative design, tax abatement, and the development of "spec" commercial buildings downtown.
-The Planning Commission will designate a downtown area and adopt development procedures and architectural and landscaping standards appropriate to downtown.
+Examples of partnering might include purchasing lots and buildings for redevelopment, development of "spec" commercial buildings downtown.
+The Planning Staff and the Planning Commission will designate a downtown area and adopt development procedures and architectural and landscaping standards appropriate to downtown.